Jacqueline Kennedy Onassis: Later years (1975–1990s)

 Onassis remained the subject of considerable press attention, especially from the paparazzi photographer Ron Galella, who followed her around and photographed her as she went about her normal activities; he took candid photos of her without her permission.
 She ultimately obtained a restraining order against him, and the situation brought attention to the problem of paparazzi photography.
 (Note: In the mid-1970s, photos of Onassis sunbathing in the nude had been published without her permission in the pornographic magazines Playmen, Screw, and Hustler.)
 From 1980 until her death, Onassis maintained a close relationship with Maurice Tempelsman, a Belgian-born industrialist and diamond merchant who was her companion and personal financial adviser.
 Tempelsman and his wife Lilly had previously been frequent guests at the White House during the Kennedy Administration.
-Details of their romance received limited, if any, media coverage until the short time after Onassis's death in May 1994, with the New York Times even noting that Tempelsman had been "quietly at her side" even toward the end of her life and didn't go "public" until afterwards; even by 1989, Templesman was described as a "public escort and private companion" who only "stayed several nights a week in Onassis's Fifth Avenue Apartment" rather than living there full time.
+Details of their romance received limited, if any, media coverage until the short time after Onassis's death in May 1994, with the New York Times even noting that Tempelsman had been "quietly at her side" even toward the end of her life and didn't go "public" until afterwards; even by 1989, Tempelsman was described as a "public escort and private companion" who only "stayed several nights a week in Onassis's Fifth Avenue Apartment" rather than living there full time.
 In the July 11, 1994 edition of People, it was revealed that Tempelsman had in fact been living in Onassis's Fifth Avenue home since 1988; by this time, Onassis had in fact been living a more private life.
 Despite separating from his wife in 1984, Tempelsman remained legally married to Lilly throughout his relationship with Onassis.

-In 1988, Onassis became a first-time grandmother when her daughter Caroline – married to designer Edwin Schlossberg – gave birth to daughter Rose, followed by Tatiana Celia (b.
-1990) and John Bouvier (b.
+In 1988, Onassis became a first-time grandmother when her daughter Caroline – married to designer Edwin Schlossberg – gave birth to daughter Rose, followed by Tatiana Celia (1990–2025) and John Bouvier (b.
 1993).
 Caroline would later recall: "I have never seen her so happy as when she's around the kids."

 In the early 1990s, Onassis supported Bill Clinton and contributed money to his presidential campaign.
 Following the election, she met with First Lady Hillary Clinton and advised her on raising a child in the White House.
 In her memoir Living History, Clinton wrote that Onassis was "a source of inspiration and advice for me".
 Democratic consultant Ann Lewis observed that Onassis had reached out to the Clintons "in a way she has not always acted toward leading Democrats in the past".